PR vs. Marketing: Differences and Similarities Compared

 Public Relations

-Although both public relations and marketing boost brand awareness and build relationships with customers, they differ in their goals, target audiences, tools and success metrics
+Public relations (PR) and marketing both boost brand awareness and build relationships with customers.
+However, they differ in their overall goals, target audiences, tools, and success metrics.

 Agency description goes here